 Don’t settle for a vague number.
 Ask for a detailed, written estimate that breaks down all costs, including labor, materials, and any potential fees.
 Many homeowners put off sewer repairs because they worry about the price, but delaying the work often leads to more damage and higher costs down the road.
 A transparent estimate helps you understand exactly what you’re paying for and shows the contractor is being upfront.
 When you’re ready, you can request a quote for a clear picture of your project.

-Clarifying the Repair Method and Timeline
+Confirm the Repair Method and Timeline

 You should know exactly what work will be done and how long it will take.
 Ask the contractor to walk you through their plan.
 Modern technology often allows for minimally invasive trenchless sewer repairs, which can avoid digging up your entire yard.
 Make sure you understand the proposed method and the expected timeline from start to finish.
 This helps you plan accordingly and ensures there are no surprises about the work happening on your property.
 It’s important to know what to expect before the project begins.